-Our Syrian Refugee family is arriving tomorrow!
-We are still trying to add more funding to the account that they will be using to live on, while learning French, searching for work, etc. You can help by purchasing raffle tickets for the chance to win a handmade baby’s bed quilt that has been donated to the SRSC from the Modern Quilt Guild.
+We are still trying to add more funding to the account that they are using to live on, while learning French, searching for work, etc. You can help by purchasing raffle tickets for the chance to win a handmade baby’s bed quilt that has been donated to the SRSC from the Modern Quilt Guild.
 Tickets are $3 or 2 for $5.
-You can see a picture of the quilt on our LUUC homepage: luuc.org.
+You can see a picture of the quilt on our Lakeshore homepage: luuc.org.
 Buy your tickets from Sheila, Sari or Susan.

 Steering Committee Members of the Summerlea Refugee Support Coalition are: